1. What is carboplatin?

-If you have numbness or tingling, tell your specialist team so the symptoms can be monitored.
+If you have numbness or tingling, tell your treatment team so they can monitor the symptoms.

-Carboplatin causes hair loss.
-Some people have hair thinning, but most people will lose all their hair, including eyebrows, eyelashes and body hair.
-Hair loss is usually temporary and for most people their hair will begin to grow back a few weeks after treatment has ended.
+Carboplatin may cause hair loss.
+This is usually temporary and for most people hair will begin to grow back a few weeks after treatment has ended.

-Carboplatin may cause ringing in the ears (tinnitus) or hearing impairment.
+Carboplatin may cause ringing in the ears (tinnitus) or hearing loss.
 This is usually temporary and improves once treatment has finished.
-Let your doctor know if you experience any hearing loss or tinnitus.
+Let your doctor know if you have hearing loss or tinnitus.

 Diarrhoea or constipation

-You may have diarrhoea or constipation but your specialist or GP can prescribe medicine to control this.
-Contact your specialist chemotherapy team if you have four or more episodes of diarrhoea within a 24-hour period.
+You may have diarrhoea or constipation but your specialist or GP can prescribe medicine to control it.
+Contact your chemotherapy team if you have four or more episodes of diarrhoea within a 24-hour period.

-As carboplatin can affect your liver and kidneys, your team will check these are working normally (usually with blood tests) before starting treatment and throughout your treatment.
+Carboplatin can affect your liver and kidneys.
+Your team will check these are working normally before and throughout your treatment, usually with blood tests.
 Any effect carboplatin has is usually mild and will get better by itself.

-Skin rashes, which may itch, can develop.
+Skin rashes can develop, which may itch.
 Your doctor can prescribe treatment to help with this.

-If chemotherapy drugs leak out of the vein it’s being given in (called extravasation), it can damage the surrounding soft tissue.
+Chemotherapy drugs can sometimes leak out of the vein they are being given in.
+This is called extravasation and can damage the surrounding soft tissue.

 Tell the nurse giving the chemotherapy immediately if you have any pain, stinging or a burning sensation around the cannula (small plastic tube) while the drug is being given.

-If you have an allergic reaction to carboplatin, it will probably happen within the first few minutes of your treatment and is most likely the first or second time you have the drug.
+If you have an allergic reaction to carboplatin, it will probably happen during or within the first few minutes of your treatment.
+It’s most likely the first or second time you have the drug.
 Reactions can vary from mild to severe, but severe reactions are uncommon.